Li-Chia-ching/WGCNA-pipeline-for-Alfalfa/README.md

 **Strict Data Policy:** This pipeline adheres to the highest standards of scientific data integrity.

 1. **No Synthetic Data:** All visualizations (heatmaps, dendrograms, networks) are generated directly from provided expression data.
+2. **Complete Data Export:** Every visualization is accompanied by its raw data in CSV format, enabling independent verification and re-analysis.
-2. **Enrichment Analysis:** Due to the lack of standardized `OrgDb` for *Medicago sativa*, this pipeline **does not** perform internal "guesswork" enrichment.
+3. **Enrichment Analysis:** Due to the lack of standardized `OrgDb` for *Medicago sativa*, this pipeline **does not** perform internal "guesswork" enrichment.
 It exports precise gene lists and provides guides for established external tools (AgriGO v2, EggNOG-mapper, KEGG Mapper) to ensure valid biological interpretation.